eholland1520/twistcli-ado-pipeline/twistcli-azure-devops-pipeline.md

-## TwistCLI Integration into Azure DevOps Pipeline
+# TwistCLI Integration into Azure DevOps Pipeline
 The following document is provided as high level example of how to integrate Prisma Cloud TwistCLI into and Azure DevOps pipeline using either the classic graphical editor in ADO or via YAML pipeline template.

-#### Pre-requisites
+#### Steps
 1. Create a Service Account with a DevOps role in Prisma Cloud Compute.
-2. Assign Devops Role to the service account in the Build and Deploy Permissions Group.
-3. An Azure DevOps organization with the Prisma Compute plugin installed.
+2. Install the Prisma Compute plugin in your DevOps Organization.
 4. Build an Azure DevOps pipeline to scan a docker image for vulnerabilities.
-5. View the vulnerability report
+5. View the vulnerability report produced by the TwistCli image scan.

-#### 1. Create Access Service Account
+## 1. Create Access Service Account
 Settings --> Access Control --> UserAccess keys --> Click "Add" button and select "Access Key"

 ![prisma-cloud-access-key-create](prisma-cloud-access-key-create.png)